yokodotcool/yokodotcool.github.io/_drafts/000-a-post-with-all-the-elements.md

 ---
-title: A post with all the elements
+title: Test post with all the elements

-last_updated: 2021-05-15
+last_updated: 2022-12-13
 permalink: "/test"
-published: true

 categories:
 - site